Updated: Mar 19

 The Pajeowi Jurchens, considered as treacherous or enemy Jurchens by Joseon, were hunter-gatherers.
 They lived in Manchuria (modern northeast China), but many later settled near the river border with Joseon.
 In the 15th century (a century before the episode timeline), Joseon used a three-pronged strategy to pacify its northern border: military campaigns, trade, and cultural influence.
 Trade posts were opened, and some tribal leaders were awarded titles.
 On the other hand, the Seongjeoyain Jurchens, referred to as defensive or boundary Jurchens, were encouraged to marry Korean women and assimilate into Korean society.

 At the end of the episode, we see the beginnings of a Japanese invasion after failed negotiations with the Japanese (most probably the Jeongyu Second Disturbance (1597-98).
 In 1591, King Seonjo of Joseon did not permit passage through Joseon and the invasion of Ming (modern-day China) by the military forces of Toyotomi Hideyoshi, the second “Great Unifier” of Japan.
 This prompted the Imjin Japanese Disturbance (1592-96), resulting in famine, among others.
 China, Japan, and Korea have contradicting accounts for these invasions, events so significant that they changed the trajectory of history for these three territories.
 Japan toppled China as the leader in Asia, China's Qing dynasty eventually fell, and Korea was invaded by Japan.

-Stream if: You are hungry for an epic tale of revenge led by a woman who successfully triumphs over the patriarchy, the ruling class, the Joseon kingdom—and don’t forget the zombies!
-Though Gianna Jun appears only at the 50-minute mark or more than halfway into the 92-minute episode, her impact is just as powerful.
+Stream if: You are hungry for an epic tale of revenge led by a woman who successfully triumphs over the patriarchy, the ruling class, the Joseon kingdom—and the zombies!
+Though Jun Ji-hyun (Gianna Jun) appears only at the 50-minute mark or more than halfway into the 92-minute episode, her impact is just as powerful.
 Available on Netflix